zeek/zeek-docs/scripts/base/bif/cardinality-counter.bif.zeek.rst

    algorithm.

-   :err: the desired error rate (e.g. 0.01).
+   :param err: the desired error rate (e.g. 0.01).

-   :confidence: the desired confidence for the error rate (e.g., 0.95).
+   :param confidence: the desired confidence for the error rate (e.g., 0.95).

    :returns: a HLL cardinality handle.